Shein: Labor law violations

+Shein produces its clothing in Guangzhou.
+Often going overtime and lasting more than 10 hours, an employee's working hours are unpredictable, and some workers are paid as little as US$5/hour.
+Employees rent small rooms above the cloth and sewing machine-filled garment factories.
+They sleep on bunk beds and pay US$130 per month.

+Because Shein produces 10,000 garments a day to maintain pace with fast-changing clothing trends, they do not stock up on inventory.
+Because about 60 percent of 18-year-olds are going to college, the amount of Chinese young people willing to work in clothing workshops has decreased, and there are fewer employees working in the Guangzhou workshops.
+There have been complaints from employees that their work is too taxing.
+During an investigation by Wired, Shein workers revealed that they often have to work 75-hour weeks in factories that lack sufficient windows or exits.

 In 2021, a Public Eye investigation reported that employees of six Shein suppliers in Guangzhou were working 75 hours per week in breach of Chinese labor laws.
 Public Eye also discovered workshops with blocked corridors and stairways.

 Channel 4's documentary, Inside The Shein Machine, sent undercover cameras to film factory workers who were forced to pull 17-hour shifts to make hundreds of garments a day.
 In one factory, they made a daily base salary of $20, which would then be docked by $14 if any garments had mistakes.

-In 2024, Shein said it found two cases of child labour in its supply chain last year as it tightens scrutiny of the companies that make the clothes it sells.
-Shein’s general counsel for Europe, the Middle East and Africa, Yinan Zhu, disclosed the cases in a letter to MPs in the United Kingdom in 2025.
+In 2024, Shein said it found two cases of child labour in its supply chain the prior year.
+Shein's general counsel for Europe, the Middle East and Africa, Yinan Zhu, disclosed the cases in a letter to MPs in the United Kingdom in 2025.
 One of the incidents involved a child aged 11 years and eight months.

 Shein said it has built an in-house team to monitor supply-chain partners and engages with independent agencies such as Intertek to conduct regular and unannounced audits.

+In 2025, Texas Attorney General Ken Paxton announced an investigation of Shein, citing unethical labor practices and the sale of unsafe consumer products.